rytswd/get-istio-multicluster/docs/kind-based/README.md

 Install Istio into each cluster.
 Istio can be installed in a few ways, but `istioctl install` is the most standard way recommended by the official documentation.
 It is also possible to create a lengthy YAML definition, so that we can even have GitOps as a part of Istio installation.

 As to the configurations, Armadillo and Bison have almost identical cluster setup.
-The main difference is the name used by various components (Ingress and Egress Gateways have `armadillo-` or `bison-` prefix).
+The main difference is the name used by various components (Ingress and Egress Gateways have `armadillo-` or `bison-` prefix, and so on).
 Also, as the previous step created the KinD cluster with different NodePort for Istio IngressGateway, you can see the corresponding port being used in `istioctl-input.yaml`.

 </details>